Writing Tip: Create Memorable Settings

 3. Symbolism and Imagery

 Example: The lighthouse stood tall against the angry sea.
-Its caretaker felt a kinship with that tower of chipped paint and weathered stone.
+Its caretaker felt a kinship with the chipped paint and weathered stone.
 He would survive his wife’s death, just as this beacon had withstood every storm which dared threaten it over the past century.
-“At least we still have each other,” he rasped to the cool boulders beneath his hand.
+“At least we still have each other,” he rasped to the cool boulders beneath his calloused fingertips.
 “At least we still have each other.”

 4. Dynamic Settings

-Settings should not remain static.
+Settings shouldn’t remain static.
 Just as characters undergo growth and change, so too should the environments they inhabit.
-Whether it's the changing seasons, the evolution of a cityscape, or the gradual transformation of a natural landscape, dynamic settings contribute to the narrative's sense of progression.
+Whether it's the changing seasons, the evolution of a cityscape, or the gradual transformation of a natural landscape, dynamic settings can create a sense of progression or movement.

-Example: In spring, the meadow was a pollinating galaxy of wildflowers but Margo had come home in autumn.
-The yellowed field was as empty as she was, and try as she might to imagine flowers atop the brittle stems, she could not.
+Example: In spring, the meadow was a pollinating galaxy of wildflowers, but Margo had come home in autumn.
+The yellowed field was as empty as she was, and try as she might to imagine supple petals atop the brittle stems, she could not.
 As a child she’d crawled through them, lush and full of life, imagining herself one of the bees.
 But now… now, she felt as broken as the husks before her.

 5. Personal Connections

-Example: The old oak tree, a silent witness to countless memories, stood proud in the backyard.
-For Amos, its branches served as a refuge during childhood adventures, and its rustling leaves provided solace during moments of sorrow.
-The tree had somehow become a living testament to his own life's journey over the years, which is why it felt like he was dying when he felt the chainsaw growl to life in his hands.
+Example: The old oak tree, a silent witness to countless childhoods and deaths from old age, stood proud in the backyard.
+For Amos, its branches served as a refuge during school-aged adventures, and its rustling leaves provided solace during moments of sorrow.
+The tree had somehow become a living testament to his own life's journey over the years, which is why it felt like a murderer when the chainsaw growled to life in his hands.

 6. Unique Architectural Features

-Pay attention to architectural details that define our settings.
-Whether it's the towering spires of a futuristic city or the quaint cobblestone streets of a historical town, unique architectural features contribute to the distinctiveness of the setting.
+Pay attention to the buildings and other infrastructure that defines our settings.
+Maybe it's the towering spires of a futuristic city, or perhaps the quaint cobblestone streets of a historical town.
+Regardless of the specifics, unique architectural features contribute to the distinctiveness of the setting.

-Example: The city's skyline was dominated by sleek skyscrapers and their shimmering glass facades, reflecting the relentless pace of modern life.
-In contrast, nestled between these giants were ancient cathedrals with ornate spires—a reminder of the city's rich history.
+Example: The city's skyline was dominated by shimmering glass facades, reflecting the relentless pace of modern life in high definition.
+But nestled between these giants rested ancient cathedrals whose ornate spires relentlessly pointed back to the city's earlier years, back before electricity hummed at all hours.
 The contradiction felt right, though, as Janelle rushed to catch the blue line.
 This country girl would find a way to be at home in the city.

 7. Weather and Atmosphere

-Weather and overall atmosphere play a crucial role in setting the mood.
+If it’s not there, weather and overall atmosphere might be the missing ingredient in setting the mood.
 We can use weather patterns, climate, and atmospheric conditions to enhance the emotional tone of our scenes.
 The right atmospheric details can evoke specific moods and intensify the impact of pivotal moments.

 Example: Lightning slashes across the sky, offering only brief glimpses of the desolate midnight landscape.
-Charged with tension and anticipation, Bianca aches to embrace her own fiery intensity.
+Charged with anticipation, Bianca aches to embrace her own fiery intensity.
 Instead, it remains a tightly wound coil caged behind her ribs because, if she moves now, those assholes may find her.
 And she can’t have that.
+Thunder crashes its agreement as she rubs her chest.

 8. Research and Inspiration

-It’s great when we can conduct thorough research to ensure accuracy and authenticity in our descriptions.
-I like to draw inspiration from real-world locations, historical periods, and cultural influences when crafting settings.
-The richness of well-researched places adds layers of authenticity to our writing.
+I like to draw inspiration from real-world locations, historical periods, and cultural influences when crafting settings, so sometimes my work requires a decent amount of research in order to make sure I’m accurately representing things.
 If you’ve got the money to do it, consider traveling to the real-life locations which inspire your stories.
 I know I’d love to do that more!

-Example: The custom-built homes spread their limbs across carefully manicured lawns, many behind stone or wrought iron walls.
+Example: The custom-built homes spread their limbs across manicured lawns, many behind stone or wrought iron walls.
 Even the precisely shorn bushes and trees told passersby that they were too poor to make themselves at home here.
-The carved foliage laughed at those who accidentally ended up driving their decades-old compact sedans through the rolling hills of the Bel Air Estates.
+The carved foliage laughed at those who accidentally ended up driving their decades-old compact sedans through the rolling hills of the Bel Air Estates, but Joseph only smiled and lifted his middle finger at their upturned noses.
+He belonged here, even if only to deliver lunch for a work crew.

 9. Foreshadowing Through Setting

 Use the setting to foreshadow events or convey subtle hints about the story's direction.
-The environment can serve as a silent storyteller, dropping clues and building anticipation for what's to come.
-Strategic foreshadowing enhances the narrative's cohesion.
+I find it fun to drop clues within setting description.
+If the reader picks it up, it can build anticipation for what's to come.
+Strategic foreshadowing is such an underrated tool.

 Example: The abandoned mansion, hidden behind overgrown vines, was eerily still; as dead as its previous occupants.
-The wind through the broken windows welcomed you in, though the glass carved gruesome greetings on your arms and legs as you accepted the invitation.
+The wind through the broken windows might have sung hymns of welcome, but the glass carved gruesome greetings upon anyone who dared accept the invitation.

 10. Contrast and Conflict

 Introduce contrast within the setting to create dynamic tension.
-Contrast always adds intrigue and complexity to our settings.
+Contrast always adds intrigue and complexity, but this is especially true of our settings.

-Example: The bustling city square clashed with the serene countryside, creating a visual conflict that brought all of Josiah’s discomforts rushing to the surface.
+Example: The bustling city square clashed with the serene countryside, bringing all of Josiah’s discomforts rushing to the surface.
 He wasn’t sure he could bring together both sides of his life at all, and if he did, he imagined it wouldn’t be any more seamless than this harsh collision of urban and natural life before him.
 Maybe it wasn’t worth it at all.

 Happy writing!